youyong123/Angie-Ransomware/README.md

 # Angie-Ransomware

 Professional ransomware for educational purposes
-Will add better and more detailed documentation in the future and more easy scripts to compile
+Will add better and more detailed documentation in the future and more easy buildable to compile

 ### Requirements
 Intel or AMD processor that support "CMOVcc, MMX, SSE, SSE2, TSC"